Skip to contents

 Marginal MLE with random sampling

-In the case of a random sampling, the marginal MLE or MMLE (with and without measurement error) can be compute as follows:
+In the case of a random sampling, the marginal MLE or MMLE (with and without measurement error) can be computed as follows:

 # MMLE without measurement error